Coolsculpting vs TruSculpt

 For the first 10 minutes or so of a treatment, patients may feel slight discomfort.
 Most describe the feeling as if they just applied ice to the skin.
-Within a few minutes however, the skin feels numb, and the discomfort goes away.
-Most patients can immediately resume normal activities after treatment.
+However, the area becomes number after just a few minutes and the discomfort dissipates.

 Who is Coolsculpting Best For?

 While this option has a variety of applications, it is best for those who have areas of excess fat that can be pinched.
 This is because the fat needs to be able to be pulled into the Coolsculpting suction device in order to receive treatment.
-Flatter areas of skin or areas that can't be pinched away from the body may not be able to be treated as efficiently or effectively with cool coolsculpting.
+An example area of the body coolsculpting can contour is the back.
+Bra and back fat are difficult to get rid of, so if you have a small, but pinchable amount of fat, coolsculpting is a great option.
+Flatter areas of skin or areas that can’t be pinched away from the body may not be able to be treated as efficiently or effectively with cool coolsculpting.

 TruSculpt in Depth

 While Coolsculpting uses suction and cooling, TruSculpt uses a handheld device that delivers radio frequency energy that heats up fat cells.
 The cells begin to shrink and continue shrinking after the treatment.
 These cells are eventually eliminated by the body.
 Unlike Coolsculpting, the TruSculpt device does not need to grab onto areas of skin and excess fat.
 The TruSculpt treatment can also be repeated if you want further reduction.